Retinoblastoma Clinical Research

 The Way Forward

 International multicentre clinical trials are the only effective way to test existing and new retinoblastoma treatments.
 World Eye Cancer Hope encourages a collaborative global research community that challenges the rarity of this cancer.

-When awareness campaigns, medical and supportive care are based on clear scientific evidence, children’s chances of survival with minimal negative effect will dramatically improve.
+Awareness campaigns, medical and supportive care based on clear scientific evidence will dramatically improve children’s chances of survival with minimal negative effects, and lifelong survivor care and quality of life.

-One Retinoblastoma World is an exciting venture with much opportunity to overcome the obstacles to high quality evidence based care.
+One Retinoblastoma World is an exciting venture with much opportunity to overcome many research obstacles.
+The conference unites researchers, medical professionals, parents, survivors, and children to address key issues in patient care, discuss research progress, and nurture collaborations that advance high quality evidence based care.